th-nuernberg/kaldi-customization/README.md

         * Open another shell
         * `pipenv install` and `pipenv shell` to activate the pipenv shell
         * `pip install -r ./initialization/requirements.txt` to install the [requirements](initialization/requirements.txt)
+        * Note: If an error occurs, verify that the prerequisites for the python package [mysqlclient](https://pypi.org/project/mysqlclient/) are installed
     * Execute `python ./initialization/init.py` to prepare the database and upload default model data

 ### The customization service is now available